KhalGH/RefinedBlizzPlates-WotLK/README.md

 - Optional "Barless Plates" that replace friendly nameplates with only the name and indicators.
 - Added click-through behavior for blacklist and, optionally, friendly nameplates.
 - Integrated optional system that simulates Retail's nameplate stacking.
+- Added parameters to modify the nameplate's Box Selection Space (Clickbox).

 ## Recommendations
 - RefinedBlizzPlates may conflict with Gladdy’s Totem Plates module.
 Disable it to ensure proper functionality.